-Boston Dynamics is known for manufacturing cutting-edge robots that improve people's lives.
-The company, now in the Hyundai orbit, strives to revolutionize people's lives with its goal of creating dynamically stable machines with legs.
-A clear plus to overcome terrains that other robots cannot overcome and perform automated functions in uncontrolled environments.
+Boston Dynamics is known for producing cutting-edge robots that improve people's lives.
+The company, now in the Hyundai orbit, strives to revolutionize people's lives with its goal of creating dynamically stable machines on legs.
+A clear plus for overcoming terrain that other robots cannot overcome and performing automated functions in uncontrolled environments.

-Here is a list of the 10 best robots built by this company that can change the world.
+Here is a list of the 10 best robots built by this company, which can change the world.

 Big Dog

 Boston Dynamics created this robot in 2005.
-It did so in collaboration with Foster Miller, the Jet Propulsion Laboratory and the Concord Field Station of Harvard University.
+It did so in collaboration with Foster Miller, the Jet Propulsion Laboratory and Harvard University's Concord Field Station.
 It seems obvious today, but 17 years ago the news was that BigDog didn't have wheels and didn't tip over.
-It has four legs that it uses to move across surfaces: for merit and seniority, it has earned recognition as the most ambitious quadrupedal robot in the world.
+It has four legs that it uses to move across surfaces: for merit and seniority, it has achieved recognition as the most ambitious quadruped robot in the world.

 Cheetah

-This is a quadrupedal robot that has seen a massive transformation over time since its construction in Boston Dynamics.
-In 2012, it had already set a land speed record for robots with legs.
-At the end of 2014 he could jump over obstacles while running and in 2018 this robot was able to climb stairs without any difficulty.
-While MIT makes a "mini" version of it that learns to run on its own, what are they doing with the bigger "cheetah"?
+This is a quadruped robot that since its construction in Boston Dynamics has seen a massive transformation over time.
+In 2012, it had already set a land speed record for legged robots.
+At the end of 2014 it could jump over obstacles while running and in 2018 this robot was able to climb stairs without any difficulty.
+While MIT makes a “mini” version of it that learns to run on its own, what are they doing with the larger “cheetah”?

 Little dog